Edmier/AdventOfCode/README.md

 # AdventOfCode

-Really bad and questionable solutions to https://adventofcode.com/
+Questionable (but working) solutions to https://adventofcode.com/2021